-Now, we’re building on the project’s successes to date, continuing to support the same cohort of girls as they navigate adolescence and start to make their way in the world.
-We’re empowering girls to recognise that they have choices and agency when it comes to their future – including deciding whether to continue their education, and choosing when to get married and have children.
+The second phase focused on continuing to support the same cohort of girls as they navigated adolescence and started to make their way in the world.
+We’re empowered girls to recognise that they have choices and agency when it comes to their future – including deciding whether to continue their education, and choosing when to get married and have children.

-We're working in 56 schools, across four districts.
+We're worked in 49 schools, across four districts.

 We've trained 320 'Big Sister' mentors.

-94% of Little Sisters enjoy being mentored and feel it helps them stay in school.
+94% of Little Sisters enjoyed being mentored and felt it helped them to stay in school.